ltkermit/rkrc-race-control/README.md

   - When racing without a steward, green flags are randomly thrown after clearing a flag.
   - When racing with a steward, green flags are thrown as soon the steward clears a flag.
 - Audible time remaing callouts at every minute and the last 30 seconds.
+- Practice mode can be enabled to disable the countdown.
 - While a race is running your mobile screen will remain on.
 - Red flags pause the timer.